Catholic Sport Camps' FAQs

 What is the agenda of the campss?

 Most camps have similar agendas.
 They both open with a Catholic Familly Night the Sunday night before the camp begins.
-Catholic Family Night will start with Sunday Mass followed by a pizza party and registration.
+Catholic Family Night will start with Sunday Mass followed by a pizza party, jersey/t-shirt distribution, & registration.

 Each day of camps usually begins with Mass before breaking out into drills and training.
 Adoration, daily Rosary and Confession are all integral parts of the camp schedule each day to complement the strong athletic formation provided.
 On the last day of camps, attendees get the opportunity to show off their new skills in front of their parents and friends with scrimmages in the afternoon.
 Everyone is welcome to join in the Closing Ceremony- always featuring Jesus in the Blessed Sacrament!- before concluding camp.